I found myself alone this Easter as I have many times in the past, but I didn’t mind. I’ve had a rough couple of weeks and really needed the downtime.

 Because three of these recipes are new, even to me, I figured I’d break up this menu into three different posts.
 Tonight, we’ll start with the main course, with the side & drink coming later this week.
 Besides, this particular recipe is so special, it couldn’t possibly share the spotlight with anything else.

 This dish is fantastic because of its simplicity.
-There are no added sauces, no random cheeses thrown in for richness; just tender, meaty portabella mushrooms, soft baked eggs, and fresh herbs.
-Each ingredient complements the next in such a way that the entire experience is a melodious symphony of flavors.
+There are no added sauces, no random cheeses thrown in for richness; just tender, meaty portabella mushrooms, soft-baked eggs, and fresh herbs.
+Each ingredient compliments the next in such a way that the entire experience is a melodious symphony of flavors.
 When it comes to “less is more”, this dish delivers.